NYSE: HLT

 Should I invest in Hilton Hotels?

 Deciding if you should invest in Hilton Hotels stock depends on you and your investment goals.
-Whether or not the hospitality industry is one you gravitate towards, as well as whether you tend to be a more growth or value-oriented investor, will be a big part of your final decision.
+Whether the hospitality industry is one you gravitate towards, as well as whether you tend to be a more growth or value-oriented investor, will be a big part of your decision.
 That being said, there are some notable reasons to consider investing in Hilton Hotels stock.

 While Hilton Worldwide maintains the intellectual property for these brands, the fact that it isn't responsible for operating these properties or employing their staff means that capital-intensive areas like wages, maintenance, and real estate costs are minimized.

-- $290 million from incentive management fees.
+- $212 million from incentive management fees

-- $232 million from other revenue.
+- $187 million from other revenue

 Is Hilton Hotels profitable?